MovingBlocks/TempDoc/Fancy-Git.md

 ### Merge

-We're eager for contributed code and might spot you writing nifty code and even grab it immediately if it is tempting enough - but usually we'll ask first, or you'll ask, in the [[http://board.movingblocks.net/viewforum.php?f=4][forum]] (TODO: update) somewhere.
+We're eager for contributed code and might spot you writing nifty code and even grab it immediately if it is tempting enough - but usually we'll ask first, or you'll ask, in the [Dev Portal](http://forum.movingblocks.net/forums/developer-portal.5/) somewhere.
 The process there is simply that a member of the team with Push (write) rights to MB will set up a reference to whatever [featurebranch] in your [remote] repo has the code, then run through something like the following:

 * Be sure you have MB's `develop` branch checked out (or whatever is the appropriate base for the merge)
 * `git remote add [remote] git@github.com:[user]/Terasology.git` - sets up the remote reference to the [user] providing the code